NucleusEngineering/serverless/.journey/tutorial.neos.md

 **Module 3** shows how to interact with Google Cloud APIs.
 You'll then use those skills to implement interactions with Gemini, a large language model hosted on Google cloud Vertex AI, to bring Generative AI capabilities to your applications.
 The module also explores the usage of IAM and service accounts to secure usage of APIs.

 In **module 4**, we'll look at the practices of Site Reliability Engineering and how you can practically apply these to reliably operate your services and manage how you introduce changes to its functionality.

+In **module 5**, explores how to strengthen the security posture of our software delivery process by applying best practices for dependency management, leveraging container analysis tools and signing produce images.
+Additionally, we'll learn about the SLSA framework to better understand how to improve supply chain security of our software delivery processes and subsequently gain more confidence in the integrity and correctness of the artifacts we build, deploy and operate.

 Hope you're not afraid to get your hands dirty.
 Make sure get a beverage and some snacks of your choice, strap in and hit 'Start'.